tsnellgrove/dark_castle3/dc3/doc.md

 One last minor tweak from v3.81 was that max_score went from being a static value in static_dict to dynamically generated on every usage.
 This has scalability advantages - max_score will automatically be updated as the game designer adds scoring events - seems a bit ineficient.
 In the future it would be nice to update max_score on every run of mk_def_pkl(), rather than every run of the game.
 This is in the backlog.
 Lastly, there is an underlying assumption here that all non-negative scoring events are available in a single game.
 This may not be the intent of every game designer but for now it seems like a reasonable premise.

+####################
+# end_class_def.py #
+####################

+*** Module Documentation ***

+Overview:
+The End class holds a couple essential attributes for the game ending: 'is_end' and 'game_ending' and the disp_end() method.
+End is instantiated in the game as 'end' in mk_def_pkl() which is, itself, an attribute of gs (the instantiation of GameState).

+is_end is a boolean that tracks whether the game will end after the current turn.
+This value is ultimately passed back to web_main() and governs the while loop that propels that game forward each turn.

+game_ending is a string that does double duty.
+It can have the values of 'quit.', 'died.', 'restarted.', or 'won!'. and is used both as a declarative statement regarding how the game ended f"You have {game_ending}" and also to trigger the game credits in the case of game_ending == 'won!' .

+The purpose of disp_end() is to buffer the appropriate end-of-game text.
+This includes calculating and buffering the player's title which is based on their score.

+Implementation Detail / Historic Note:
+Like Score, IO, and Map, a large portion of the End class was once embeded directly in GameState prior to version 3.81.
+As part of the GameState modularization effort, it became it's own class. end_of_game became is_end (following my official naming convention for booleans) and both it and game_ending were pulled out fo gs.state_dict and made attributes of gs.end(). disp_end had previously been named end() and had lived in its own module named ending(). ending() had at one time held the titles_by_score dictionary but this was centralized into static_dict in static_global() before 3.81.

+In prior variations, end() had a number of purposes and was not consistently called.
+During refactoring I realized that its only job was display-oriented and renamed it as such.
+At the same time I incorporated restart into the cases that could trigger disp_end (this is not actually an is_end case but it is the ending of the current game).

+Under the current implementation, when an end-of-game condition is met (presently only 'quit' and 'restart' in app_main(), attack() in Creature, and one case of result_exe() ) is_ending is set (except for the restart case), game_ending is set, and disp_end() is called.

+I also took the refactor opportunity to put a conditional in front of auto_act in app_main() so that there was no chance an auto-action would run after the player ending text.

 ##########################
 # invisible_class_def.py #
 ##########################